DoctorMcKay/node-tf2/README.md

 ### itemBroadcast

-- `message` - The message text that is rendered by clients
+- `message` - The message text that is rendered by clients.
+This will be `null` if you haven't called `setLang` with a valid localization file or if the schema isn't loaded.
 - `username` - The name of the user that received/deleted an item
 - `wasDestruction` - `true` if the user deleted their item, `false` if they received it
 - `defindex` - The definition index of the item that was received/deleted

 Emitted when an item broadcast notification is sent.
 In the official client, the `message` is displayed as a regular pop-up notification box.
 Currently, this is only used for broadcasting Golden Frying Pan drops/deletions.

-**This won't be emitted unless you call `setLang` with a valid localization file.**

 ### tradeResponse